Adam Mickiewicz University, Poznań, Poland

 Conference format

-EASA2026 is a fully hybrid conference: all plenaries, lectures, panels, roundtables, network meetings, and even some of the events/workshops will be streamed on Zoom.
+EASA2026 is a fully hybrid conference: all plenaries, lectures, panels, roundtables, network meetings, and even some of the events/workshops will not only take place face-to-face but also be streamed on Zoom.
 Delegates will be able to choose between online participation and face-to-face participation when they register for the conference.
-Proposals should be made with this hybridity in mind.

 EASA2026 News